pb0710/sylas-react-ui/README.md

 ## Usage

+Make sure that you have at least version 16.8 of react and react-dom installed, or otherwise hooks won't work for you.

 At first, add JSSBaseline to wrap your root App component up.
 JSSBaseline is required, it had provided default styles, themes, and jss inject first -- it is necessary for customize className overwirte.